Marymount Military Academy: History

 Marymount was run as a military school until 1971; and five years thereafter as a private boys' boarding school.
 The academy eventually became economically infeasible.
 In 1974, the building underwent a vigorous renovation it became a boarding school catering to the wealthy.
 For example, students from the Mexican elite came to learn English.
 By 1976, even the boarding school had become too expensive to maintain.

 The following decade, Marymount was for all intents and purposes a retirement home and convalescent center for the nuns.
-By the late 1980s, a series of catastrophic maintenance problems convinced the church to sell Marymount because it couldn’t adequately care for the facility and grounds.
+By the late 1980s, a series of catastrophic maintenance problems convinced the sisters to sell Marymount because they could not adequately care for the facility and grounds.
 When the nuns solicited proposals from potential buyers, Harold LeMay’s proposal was not only the lone bid that would preserve the buildings and grounds, but he promised to maintain and improve them.
 The decisive element of the proposal was that the nuns were promised access to Marymount as long as they wished.

 Today, several non-profit groups share space at Marymount, including a senior center, in addition to the LeMay Family Collection Foundation.
 It is also one of the locations for the annual LeMay Car Show and auction held on the last Saturday of August.

 At one time, the Dominican sisters of Marymount operated four schools in the Tacoma area: Marymount and Aquinas Academy, a girls' school, St. Patrick's school and Holy Cross School.
 On September 21, 1942, they also purchased Haddaway Hall (the former J.P.
 Weyerhaeuser home) and opened Tacoma Catholic College, a junior college for girls.
 In 1974, Aquinas Academy, one of three Catholic high schools in the Tacoma area at the time, and St. Leo's, combined with Bellarmine Academy which was operated by the Jesuits.